With the help of our attorneys, you can protect your interests and your family.

 Contact us today at (718) 293-1542 to schedule a consultation.

 In rare cases, a grandparent can get custody of children as well as visitation rights.
 But this is difficult.
 In general, parents have a right to raise their child “as they see fit.”
 And despite being related, a grandparent is considered to be a “non-parent.”

 Basically, to qualify for custody, a grandparent must prove extraordinary circumstances and provide evidence that it’s in the child’s “best interest.”
 These grounds for custody include:

-To get custody of a child, the grandparent must petition the court, go to trial, and present evidence such as testimony, documents, expert opinions, and other such proof that one or more of these grounds is present, and that the child’s best interests would be served by providing custody rights to the grandparents.
+To get custody of a child, the grandparent must petition the court, go to trial, and present evidence such as testimony, documents, expert opinions, and other proof that one or more of these grounds is present, and that the child’s best interests would be served by providing custody rights to the grandparents.